(A Nationally Recognized American Hemerocallis Society Display Garden)

 hybridizers.
 In addition, thousands of cultivars hybridized in the garden may be seen.

 The garden is recognized as an American Daylily Society (ADS) Display Garden.
-A collection of over 200 Pauline Henry's "SILOAM" daylilies is maintained in the garden.
+A large collection of Pauline Henry's "SILOAM" daylilies is maintained in the garden.
 This is one of the largest collections of Siloam daylilies.
 All registered daylilies are clearly labeled.

-The garden is open for visitors most Thursdays through Saturdays 10 AM to 4 PM and Noon to 4 PM Sunday from late June through early August.
+The garden is open for visitors most Thursdays through Saturdays 10 AM to 4 PM and 1 to 4 PM Sunday from late June through early August.
 If coming from a distance, please call ahead to ensure someone will be in the garden to welcome you.
-No plants will be dug Sunday July 18, 2021 as we will be Celebrating Kathy's Life that afternoon in the garden.
-Open times by prior appointment.
+Other times by prior appointment.
 The best bloom period is in mid to late July.
 There is no charge to visit an official ADS Display Garden.
 Several garden benches, shade and picnic table available.
 Restrooms nearby at Fox Run Vineyards.

 Grace Gardens, named in memory of Mr. Rood's mother, is a five-acre semi-formal garden.
 Grace Rood loved her daylilies.
 She started growing them in 1957 and in 1972 transferred her collection of 400 daylilies to the Rood's home.
-In 1994, part of a vineyard was reclaimed to develop the new garden adding over 2300 newer varieties.
+In 1994, part of a vineyard was reclaimed to develop the new garden adding over 2000 newer varieties including 150 of Tom's and Kathy's introductions.
 The garden has gentle eastward sloping terrain just one half- mile west of the widest part of Seneca Lake.
-The garden has a grand view of Seneca.
+The garden in dry weather is wheel chair accessible and has a grand view of Seneca.

 Seneca, the king of the Finger Lakes, is 35 miles long, two to three miles in width,